 - Difficult returns policy

-- Poor site experience – slow downloads, poor navigational capabilities, lack of mobile optimization
+- Poor site experience or slow downloads, poor navigational capabilities, lack of mobile optimisation

 - Browsing and researching with no real intention to buy